Laurie Latham

-Laurie Latham (born 1954) is a British record producer whose career has now entered its fifth decade.
-Some of his most notable productions include albums New Boots & Panties by Ian Dury & the Blockheads, No Parlez by Paul Young, Cosi Fan Tutti Frutti by Squeeze, Echo & the Bunnymen by Echo & the Bunnymen, amongst more relatively recent productions for Stereophonics and The Maccabees.
+Laurie Latham (born 1954) is a British record producer.
+Some of his most notable productions include the albums New Boots & Panties by Ian Dury & the Blockheads (1977), No Parlez by Paul Young (1983), Cosi Fan Tutti Frutti by Squeeze (1985), Echo & the Bunnymen by Echo & the Bunnymen (1987), amongst more relatively recent productions for Stereophonics and the Maccabees.

 Career

 Latham began his career in 1973 at Maximum Sound Studios, learning sound engineering whilst attending Surrey University, where he was inspired by guest lecturers such as George Martin.
-Following a period of engineering late night reggae session for artists such as Alton Ellis, Latham was advanced to chief engineer and recording sessions with Vivien Stanshall, Jimmy Webb and the opportunity to record music for Monty Python and the Holy Grail soundtrack with George Harrison and the Monty Python team.
+Following a period of engineering late night reggae sessions for artists such as Alton Ellis, Latham was advanced to chief engineer and recorded sessions with Vivien Stanshall, Jimmy Webb and the opportunity to record music for the Monty Python and the Holy Grail soundtrack with George Harrison and the Monty Python team.